superkid200/Weather/README.md

 5. Copy the API key then paste the API key to the placeholder YOUR_KEY_HERE in OpenWeatherMapProxy.cs

-## How to get the application URL and paste for Periodic update

-1. Clone or download the WeatherService repository.

-2. Publish your Web Project.

-3. Paste the published Web Project URL instead of localhost/Weather in MainPage.xaml.cs.

 ## Use Live Tiles Templates in Local App

 1. live-tiles-local branch creates a background task and use Live Tile Templates in Local App so you don't need to web application.